The following information is provided for reference purposes only and should be used at your own risk!

 P1531 (BMW xx, 0xxx): Vanos exhaust solenoid open circuit

-The generation of one of these codes will cause the DME to not utilize the vanos.
+The generation of one of these codes will cause the DME to not utilize the Vanos.
 Unfortunately the engine timing is left in the same position as when the failure occurred.
 Thus the engine will likely behave better at low RPM and worse at high RPM, or worse at low RPM and better at high RPM.
 Engine misfire with fault codes can also occur.

 Diagnosis